a-p-jo/XOTP/README.md

 When encrypting, the `keyfile` argument is *optional*, and if left blank, XOTP automatically generates a key and saves it as `sourcefile.key`.
 You need only specify a `keyfile` while encrypting  if you intentionally wish to use a *specific , pre-determined* keyfile.
 If you do so, [do not reuse it](https://crypto.stackexchange.com/a/108/82847).

-XOTP outputs the encrypted file as `sourcefile.otp` so `hello.txt` becomes `hello.txt.otp` , just like with [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
-Hence, while decrypting, the *last four* letters are **removed** from the filename of the file entered.
+XOTP outputs the encrypted file as `sourcefile.xotp` so `hello.txt` becomes `hello.txt.xotp` , just like with [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
+Hence, while decrypting, the *last five* letters are **removed** from the filename of the file entered.
 All such defaults can be easily changed by changing the values of the macros in the source code and re-compiling.

 ### Compiling
 Compiling is not necessary, you can always download from the release.
 If your OS is not supported, the released binary does not work for you, you want to modify the source code, or some other reason, the below will help you compile XOTP yourself.